MEET THE TWO STUDENT ACTIVISTS FROM THE 90s...

 Each episode follows Sasha and Condi as they insert themselves in some of the biggest moments of that era; the OJ Simpson Trial, the Air Jordan fashion craze, the transition from tapes to CDs, the original Aunt Viv’s departure from Fresh Prince, the 2PAC and Biggie beef, the fall of South African apartheid, the first Black Abercrombie and Fitch models, the baritone’d Michael leaving Boyz II Men, the first Starbucks coming to town and Magic Johnson’s HIV announcement.

 Click here for the SASHA & CONDI PITCH DECK.

-Chanel Glover's a former lawyer and special education teacher, and holds an MFA in playwriting from Ohio University.
+Chanel Glover is a former lawyer and special education teacher, whose work centers queer stories, and stories exploring social justice.
+She holds an MFA in playwriting from Ohio University.
 Chanel was a featured playwright in terraNOVA Collective’s Groundbreakers Playwrights Group in 2015.
-She’s screenwriter for the SEX IS A GOD THING (2014) viral short, and for the digital series, which premiered at the Black Harvest Film Festival in August 2019, at the Pan African Film Festival in February 2020, and premiering at the ClexaCon Film Festival in April 2020.
-Chanel most recently was a playwright fellow at Lambda Literary’s Writers Retreat for Emerging LGBTQ Voices of 2019, and semi-finalist for the Warner Bros.
+She’s screenwriter for the SEX IS A GOD THING (2014) viral short, and for the digital series, which premiered at the Black Harvest Film Festival in August 2019, Pan African Film Festival in February 2020, and premiering at ClexaCon Film Festival in April 2020.
+Chanel was most recently a playwright fellow at Lambda Literary’s Writers Retreat for Emerging LGBTQ Voices of 2019, and her TV spec script for Madam Secretary advanced to the semi-finals of the Warner Bros.
 Television Writers’ Workshop.